thirdelement/sneaker-dadi/TESTING.md

 - All products with the ‘On sale’ box checked are displayed.
 - All checks done as per Products page are successful.

-### Add Product
+### Add/Edit Product
 - Product properties are all listed.
 - Add Product form will not submit unless all mandatory fields are completed and valid.
-- Choose File button for uploading images works ok.
+- Images can be added and removed successfully.
+- Message is displayed to notify filename to be added for all images.
+- Form validation error received when selecting 'On sale' without 'Discount percent'.

 ### Site Owner features
 - Edit and Delete links are shown on product detail page for all products in product listings.